SeymourRu/CryptographyAndFilesLabs/README.md

 Each task in each homework implemented as a separate file.Avaliable tasks will be resolved by Autofac itself at runtime.
 This can be configured in Program.cs

+## What happens at runtime ##

+When program started, it will register all implementet classes in IoC container.
+Then, it will start a small form with task selection.
+From there, you can run each task.

+## What task consists of ##

+Any task have to be inherited from ITask<T>, IBaseTask, where T - name of task itself.
+First inherit - for autofac, second - for optimal search of all implemented tasks.

 ## Implemented tasks ##

 All tasks are located in CoreDefinitions\Tasks(let`s call it basepath).
 Here is a list of implemented tasks: